smnorris/pyskel_bc/README.md

     myproject_env\Scripts\activate
     ```

-4. Ensure we can reach the arcpy module from the virtualenv (based on this [USGS guide](https://my.usgs.gov/confluence/display/cdi/Calling+arcpy+from+an+external+virtual+Python+environment)) by creating a file `Lib\site-packages\ArcGIS.pth` within the virtual environment folder.
+4. If ArcGIS/arcpy is required by the module, ensure we can reach the arcpy module from the virtualenv (based on this [USGS guide](https://my.usgs.gov/confluence/display/cdi/Calling+arcpy+from+an+external+virtual+Python+environment)) by creating a file `Lib\site-packages\ArcGIS.pth` within the virtual environment folder.
 Include these lines (or similar, check for required 32 bit paths by starting ArcMap and typing `import sys; print sys.path` into the python window):
     ```
     # ArcGIS.pth
     # Path to ArcGIS arcpy modules